A Revised Guide To UI And UX Design For Beginners

 “The secret of user retention lies in the consistency of the layout of interface.”

 First of all, people hate interfacing with things.
-Ideal situation for a user is when they spend as little time using interfaces, as it’s possible.
-People have better things to do, than to fiddle with a bunch of toggles and dials.
-A good UI stays out of the way and let’s them quickly do what they intend, so they could get back to doing something more interesting.
+Ideal situation for a user is when they spend as little time using interfaces as it’s possible.
+People have better things to do than to fiddle with a bunch of toggles and dials.
+A good UI stays out of the way and let’s the audience accomplish efficiently what they intended, so they could get back to doing something more interesting.

-If it does so, and their user experience was satisfactory, they will get back to using it when the need arises.
+If the UI does allow people to complete their tasks in an efficient manner then their user experience can be classified as satisfactory, and they will get back to using the product again in the future.
 So, the secret to user retention is: satisfactory user experience.

 »I bet you might be wondering, “What does he mean by ‘natural layout’”?
 Well, natural means intuitive.
 Duh!
 That you already knew.
 Ok, what I want to say here is don’t leave your user with a “figure-out-yourself” interface but present him something he can easily use, interact with or navigate.«